Welcome to today's edition of the Rush 24-7 podcast.

 A Saudi academic in Jeddah who had once been smitten with Obama recently observed to me, he has wearied of Mr. Obama and now does not bother with the Obama oratory.

-In the endless chatter of this region, in the commentaries offered by the press, this that the theme is is one of disappointment.
+In the endless chatter of this region, in the commentaries offered by the press, the theme is one of disappointment.

 He has not made the world anew.